 Our normal policy is to avoid referees whom the authors have excluded, for whatever reason.
 We also usually try to avoid referees who have recent or ongoing collaborations with the authors, who have commented on drafts of the manuscript, who are in direct competition to publish the same finding, who we know to have a history of dispute with the authors, or who have a financial interest in the outcome.
 It is not possible for the editors to know of all possible biases, however, so we ask referees to draw our attention to anything that might affect their review, and to decline to review in cases where they feel unable to be objective.

 We recognize, however, that competing interests are not always clear-cut, and the above circumstances need not automatically undermine the validity of a report.
-Indeed, the people best-qualified to evaluate a paper are often those closest to the field, and a sceptical attitude towards a particular claim does not mean that a referee cannot be persuaded by new evidence.
+Indeed, the people best qualified to evaluate a paper are often those closest to the field, and a sceptical attitude toward a particular claim does not mean that a referee cannot be persuaded by new evidence.
 We try to take these factors into account when weighing referees' reports.

-Referees who have reviewed a paper for another journal might feel that it is unfair to the authors for them to re-review it for Nature Communications.
-We disagree; the fact that two journals have independently identified a particular person as well-qualified to review a paper does not, in our view, decrease the validity of his or her opinion.
+Referees who have reviewed a paper for another journal might feel that it is unfair to the authors for them to re-review it for Nature Microbiology.
+We disagree; the fact that two journals have independently identified a particular person as well qualified to review a paper does not, in our view, decrease the validity of his or her opinion.